Ch4s3r/cat_sitting_book/src/drinking.md

 We have a fully automated water fountain for the cats, with a filter so the water does not get stale.

 ## Location
-It's next to the food bowls, you literally can't miss it.
+It's located upstairs in the bathroom.
+Please keep the door open so the cats can always reach it.

 ## Refill
 Please refill it every wednesday and sunday with fresh water.
 Or if you see it and there's no water coming out.

-### Howto
+### How to
 Pick up the top part by lifting it.
 You don't need to unscrew the white top part from the metal part.
 Fill in water until the max line.